Camp (style): Origins and development

 The Oxford English Dictionary notes that the word camp was used as a verb since at least the 1500s.
 Writer Bruce Rodgers also traces the term camp to the 16th century, specifically to British theatre, where it referred to men dressed as women (drag).
-Camp may have derived from the gay slang Polari, which borrowed the term from the Italian campare, or from the French term se camper, meaning "to pose in an exaggerated fashion".
+Camp may have derived from the gay slang Polari, which borrowed the term from the Italian campare, "to live, to get by", or from the French term se camper, meaning "to pose in an exaggerated fashion".
 A similar sense is also found in French theatre in Molière's 1671 play Les Fourberies de Scapin.

 Writer Susan Sontag and linguist Paul Baker place the "soundest starting point" for the modern sense of camp, meaning flamboyant, as the late 17th and early 18th centuries.
 Writer Anthony Burgess theorized it may have emerged from the primary sense of the word, as in a military encampment, where gay men would subtly advertise their sexuality in all-male company through a particular style and affectation.

+By 1870, British crossdresser Frederick Park referred to his "campish undertakings" in a letter produced in evidence at his examination before a magistrate at Bow Street, London, on suspicion of illegal homosexual acts; the letter does not make clear what these were.